-Based on the Open Journal Systems software developed by the Public Knowledge Project, the Sherman Centre supports journal publishing via the McMaster University Library Press imprint (soon to be rechristened the McMaster University Library Press).
+Based on the Open Journal Systems software developed by the Public Knowledge Project, the Sherman Centre supports journal publishing via the McMaster University Library Press imprint.
 Beyond offering a feature-rich software platform, we offer critical journal support services such as DOI minting and registration.

 The Sherman Centre maintains multiple physical servers in the McMaster University Library data centre.
 As such, we can provision virtual machines and storage for research projects.
 Please note that we do not host Websites or offer routine IT services, but if you need server resources for learning or research purposes, we may well be able to assist.